-When it comes to career advice it seems like the most successful people are always saying the same thing, follow your passions and do what you love.
-But if you are waiting for your dream job to show up, you better make yourself comfortable because you’re going to be waiting for a long time.
+When it comes to career advice, it seems like the most successful people are always saying the same thing: follow your passions and do what you love.

-Was that last Buzzfeed quiz you took all wrong about your next career venture?
-Not surprising.
-According to the Bureau of Labor Statistics, the average worker currently holds ten different jobs before age forty.
-And there's bound to be a misstep along the way.
-If you're tired of spending more time dreaming about your ideal job than actually finding it, lets talk about how to create your own career path.
+With those statistics, there's bound to be a misstep (or two) along the way.
+If you're tired of spending more time dreaming about your ideal job instead of living it, let's talk about how to create your own career path, shall we?